alenaks/SigmaPie/README.md

 print("Grammar: ", stress.grammar)
 ```

-The learned negative TSL grammar prohibits an empty tier (stress must be present in a word), and prohibits a tier where there is more than a single stress.
+The learned negative TSL grammar prohibits an empty tier (stress must be present in a word) and prohibits a tier where there is more than a single stress.

 **Generating sample**